hertogp/imagine/README.md

     class
     ```

-  to quickly get some information on a particular class of interest.
-Use
+  Use `imagine` as class to get the module's docstring (ie this text) or one
-  `imagine` to get the module's docstring.
+  of the commands you're interested in.
 ```

 Individual Classes